anardy/node-style-guide/Readme.md

 ## Object.freeze, Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will probably never need.
-Stay away from it.
+Instruções que provavemente você nunca vai usar.
+Fique longe delas.

-## Getters and setters
+## Getters e setters

 Do not use setters, they cause more problems for people who try to use your software than they can solve.